JeffWeinell/REEs/README.md

 writeXStringSet(x=target.UCEs,filepath=<outputFilepath>,format="fasta")
 ```

-To filter UCEs by (by UCE alignment length), sort alignments by UCE name, and select (1,000 UCEs) the shared set of UCEs to only include those with an alignment width > 200nt, I used the following R code:

 7. Probes were designed for 907 of the 1,000 UCEs submitted to Arbor Biosciences.

-Lastly, I sorted the retained set of
-Next, I removed the following UCEs: uce-1843, uce-2179, uce-2433, uce-2465, uce-2498, uce-2890, uce-2960, and uce-3354 (not sure why I did this yet).
-I sorted the remaining 2,543 UCEs by UCE name and retained the first 1,000 loci in this set.
-Arbor Biosciences was able to synthesize probes for 907 of the 1,000 proposed target UCEs.

 #### Selecting the set of target ddRAD-like loci